-If you are working as a self-employed locum vet / vet-nurse, it is important that you understand your obligations in respect of maintaining National Insurance contributions in addition to your main income tax liability.
+When working as a self-employed locum vet or vet nurse, it is important that you understand your obligations in respect to maintaining your National Insurance contributions, in addition to your main Income Tax liability.